These Popular Marvel Characters Won’t Return After ‘Avengers 4’

 Like Black Widow, Jeremy Renner’s Hawkeye (also known as Clint Barton) has not had his own solo movie yet.
 But unlike with Johansson’s popular character, not too many fans are calling for Hawkeye to have his own standalone.
 He first appeared in a small role in Thor, returning to play a serious role in The Avengers before moving into retirement at the end of Avengers: Age of Ultron.

 Barton came out of retirement in Civil War to fight alongside Captain America, and his current whereabouts are unknown.
 What we do know is that Marvel credits his appearances in both Infinity War and Avengers 4, but the character has no scheduled appearances beyond the fourth Avengers installment.
+Additionally, despite the credit, Hawkeye was nowhere to be found during Infinity War, with the explanation given that he chose to take a deal in order to protect his family following the events of Civil War.

 Tom Holland first appeared as Peter Parker (Spider-Man) in Civil War, excitedly working alongside Iron Man, Black Widow, Vision, and War Machine.
 2017’s Spider-Man: Homecoming was a major success, leading the young Parker directly into his involvement in Infinity War.